 Best Organized Day Trips

-- Keukenhof Gardens and Tulip Fields Tour from Amsterdam · 1864 reviews
+- Keukenhof Gardens Half Day Guided Tour from Amsterdam with Free 1-Hour Cruise · 1872 reviews

 Utrecht is a good place for visitors to delve into the Netherlands’ past.
 This ancient city has been the religious center of the country since the eighth century.
 It was once the most important city in Holland until it was surpassed by Amsterdam in the Dutch Golden Age (17th century).
 Not too many visitors venture the 50 km (31 miles) off the beaten path from Amsterdam, but more travelers should make the time to come to this historic city.
 It’s been called the most beautiful canal city in Europe – take that, Venice!
 A city known for independent thinking and creativity, Utrecht is perfect for visitors who enjoy the sidewalk café life, while looking up at the surrounding Gothic buildings.
 Shoppers definitely will like the Hoog Catharijne, Holland’s largest indoor mall.
 Plus, this quintessential Dutch city, which exudes Old World charm, is easily traversed in a day on foot.